Progression Guide for Crystal of Atlan

 More detailed raid mechanics, strategies, and team compositions will

 Players can change subclasses using Soul Stones, which are available for purchase twice a month for 1000 Prismadium each.
-Using a Soul Stone will only convert the attributes on Circuit to match the new subclass’s Magical or Physical properties — it does not change any of the player's gear.
-This means players will need to re-farm their class set after switching.
+Using a Soul Stone will convert the attributes on Circuit to match the new subclass’s Magical or Physical properties and change the player's gear, including PvP Gear, except weapon (DOES NOT WORK AT THE MOMENT, NEED MORE CONFIRMATION).
 However, weapons can be converted using Soul Reconstruction at the NPC in the first town.

-Players will most likely be able to change classes using an unreleased item from the CN server.
-This item is expected to cost 6480 Prismadium.
-However, detailed information on how it works is currently unknown.
+Players will most likely be able to change classes using an Star World Puzzle item from the CN server.
+This item is expected cost 6480 Prismadium

 The optimal minimum is having at least 2 alts to farm Golden Fleece.
 Having more characters is better, as it allows for increased gold funneling and better overall progression.